ksdvishnukumarcse/DockerMultiProject/README.md

     *Metadata
     *Specification - Based on resource Attributes / properties will differ *Status - It will be added by K8s

+Multiple documents can be kept in single yaml file with 3 dash seperation (---)

 ```bash
 apiVersion: apps/v1